 SEO in Germany – practical tips

-One of the typical, basic solutions present in International SEO is to convince the geolocalizer about the target range of your website.
+One of the typical, basic solutions present in International SEO is to convince the search engine geolocalizer about the target range of your website.
 If you’re using the top-level domain with the extension specific to Germany: .de, it’s worth hosting your website on the Rhine.
 Putting the website on a server in Germany costs from 10 to 20 euros for the first year.
-If for some reason you can’t change the domain to .de, and you position the site in one of the gTLD domains (including .com), remember to use the hreflang tag and Google Web Toolkit to determine the location of your site on Germany.
+If for some reason you can’t change the domain to .de, and you position the site in one of the gTLD domains (including .com), remember to use the hreflang tag and Google Web Toolkit to determine the location of your site in Germany.
 Providing a German address and phone number in the contact tab is also helpful for geolocation.

-Germany and nearby German speaking countries – killing two birds with one stone?
+Germany and nearby German-speaking countries – killing two birds with one stone?

-If you decide on SEO in Germany, other German speaking markets such as Austrian or Swiss can become your secondary targets and this might be also desired by your clients.
+If you decide on SEO in Germany, other German-speaking markets, such as Austrian or Swiss, can become your secondary targets and this might be also desired by your clients.
 However, in such a case you need to note certain language differences.
-The German spoken in Berlin and Vienna vary in technical, business or legal vocabulary.
+The German spoken in Berlin and Vienna vary in technical, business, or legal vocabulary.